ktorio/ktor-documentation/topics/server-rate-limit.md

 }
 ```

-When you already authenticate requests, prefer using the
+When requests are authenticated, prefer using the
-[authentication principal](#rate-limit-authenticated-users) as the request key instead of the raw token.
+[authentication principal](#rate-limit-authenticated-users) as the request key to apply a separate rate limit to each
+authenticated identity.

 #### Rate limit authenticated users {id="rate-limit-authenticated-users"}